 Rosel Hoffberger Schewel ’71 MEd, ’83 Ed.S., ’00 D.Ed., is a longtime LC professor and member of the Board of Trustees.
 Following graduation from Hood College in 1949, she was a reading specialist and taught learning disabled students in Lynchburg City Public Schools.
 She was a faculty member in the School of Education and Human Development at LC from 1973 to 1992 and chaired the committee to bring the Virginia Baptist Hospital program to the College.
 “When I started teaching at LC, I got real interested in that college,” Rosel Schewel said.
 The kind of students LC attracts, the service learning philosophy, and the emphasis on training teachers and nurses impressed her, she said.

-Rosel Schewel started the Faculty-in-Residence program, chaired the successful fund-raising campaign for the Thompson Education Building, and helped establish the Lynchburg College School of Education and Human Development Advisory Board.
+Rosel Schewel started the Faculty-in-Residence program, chaired the successful fund-raising campaign for the Thompson Education Building, and helped establish the University of Lynchburg School of Education and Human Development Advisory Board.
 In 1989 she, along with her colleague Dee Wolfe, was honored with the Innovation in Teacher Education Award, Clinical Faculty Program, presented by Southeastern Regional Association of Teacher Educators.

 Rosel Schewel has been a member of the LC Board of Trustees since 1980 and was the first woman to serve as chair (1998 through May 2002).
 Her dedication to her alma mater has earned her many awards including the T. Gibson Hobbs Memorial Award (1966) and the Distinguished Alumna Award (1993).
 The Rosel H. Schewel Distinguished Professorship in Education and Human Development was established in 2002 by her children Steve, Michael, and Susan Schewel and other members of the Schewel and Hoffberger families.

 For more information, contact Shannon Brennan at 434.544.8609.